Former employees, public question township leadership

 As for the township’s Zoning Inspector Nicole Blunk, a video surfaced on social media in early September showing her removing two temporary signs from the Binky Commons building at the intersection of state Routes 303 and 94.
 She can also be heard scolding workers, who were on scene filling cracks in the parking lot, stating that she was enforcing township codes and the signs were being “confiscated by the government.”

 The signs, which advertised the contractor performing the work, had been placed on and around the building.
-According to the township’s zoning code, one temporary sign – either a ground sign or a banner attached to the building – is permitted without obtaining a permit.
-The code also stipulates Blunk had to provide the company with 48 hours to correct the issue before removing the signs.
+According to the township’s zoning code, one temporary sign – either a ground sign or a banner attached to the building – is permitted with a permit.
+The code also says “signs, other than those exempt, located in the public right-of-way or attached to a utility pole, tree, trash receptacel, bench or other structure not approved as a sign support” are prohibited.

 Trustees conducted executive sessions on Sept.
 13 and Sept.
 16 to discuss disciplinary action in accordance with Blunk’s conduct.
 She received a written reprimand.